9 Day Travel Itinerary: Maui by Jeep

 A bit farther down the road, you will come to a series of scenic lookouts and nature points that are fun to explore.
 As you pass Honolua, begin looking for signs for Kapalua (and the Ritz Carlton Hotel).

-Once there, park in the lot by Kapaulua Bay.
-Grab your camera and begin hiking along the Kapalua Coastal Trail (3.5-mile round trip).
+Once there, park in the lot by Kapaulua Bay, then hike the Kapalua Coastal Trail (3.5-mile round trip).
 Flowers, pine trees, and native plants line the path.
-Waves crash upon jagged lava rocks that are just a short distance away.
+Waves crash upon jagged lava rocks.
 In the sun, the water turns an incredible sapphire blue.
 When you get to the beautiful DJ Fleming Beach, turn around and retrace your steps.

 On the return trip, if it after 3 pm, stop at Merriman’s Kapulua Restaurant.
 There are views of the surf and swaying palms on three sides of the eatery.
-The menu is American, the food is fantastic, and this might be the most romantic late afternoon lunch you will ever enjoy.
+The menu is American.
+This might be the most romantic late afternoon lunch you will ever enjoy.
 (Make a reservation.)

 Day 3: Beach Day, Ka’anapali, and Whalers Village

 In the late afternoon, make your way to the Whalers Village Seaside Mall in Ka’anapali.
-Designer shops, beach side dining, and lush landscaping are hallmarks of the plaza.
+Enjoy the designer shops, beach side dining, and lush landscaping of the plaza.
+Onsite, visit the free Whale Center of the Pacific museum.

 At 6pm every day there is a free Hula show next door to Whalers Village at the Ka’anapali Beach Hotel (snack and drinks are available for a fee).
 The outdoor show is sweet and endearing.